HOME

 Birth, 1818, Leeds

-On all most all documents that list an occupation, John Land and his father, Charles Land, were listed as "cloth drawers".
+On almost every documents that included an occupation John Land and his father, Charles Land, were listed as "cloth drawers".

 • According to the New English Dictionary of Historical Principles a cloth drawer "draws or tenters the woolen cloth".